Wigner rotation and Euler angle parametrization: IV. WIGNER ANGLE

 and

 We will denote the Euler decompositions of these two products by $R(-\psi)B_{x}(-\eta)R(\phi)$ and $R(-\phi)B_{x}(-\eta)R(\psi)$ respectively.
-There is no need to provide a suffix for the parameters because the current case is no less general than the one discussed in the previous section.
+There is no need to provide a subscript for the parameters because the current case is no less general than the one discussed in Sec.
+III A.